THE ULTIMATE GUIDE TO VISITING HAVASUPAI

 Here are several of the tiered waterfalls you will find at Beaver Falls

 AN OVERVIEW OF VISITING HAVASUPAI

-- SECURE YOUR PERMITS - Obtain your permits for an overnight stay at Havasupai either online or via phone as soon as they go on sale for the year.
+- SECURE YOUR PERMITS - Obtain your permits (online or via phone) for an overnight stay at Havasupai at either their lodge or campground as they go on sale for the year.

 - BOOK YOUR FLIGHTS - Book a flight to Las Vegas and a rental car from a rental agency that is located at the centralized McCarran Rent-A-Car Center.